 - decide whether to establish a subsidiary (legal personality) or a branch (no distinct legal personality);

-- in case of the establishment of a subsidiary: define the capital structure of the company and choose a form for your company.
-The most common forms are the Company Limited by Shares (NV/SA) and the Private Limited Liability Company (BVBA/SPRL);
+- in case of the establishment of a subsidiary: define the legal structure of the company and choose a form for your company.
+The most common form is the limited liability company (BV/SRL);

-- deposit of (at least) the paid-up capital with a Belgian credit institution and obtain a standard certification that the amount is held in a blocked “capital” account;
+- deposit of the funding (BV/SRL) with a Belgian credit institution and obtain a standard certification that the amount is held in a blocked account;

-- decide who will be the directors/managers of the company;
+- decide who will be the directors of the company;

-- registration of the deed of incorporation with the Commercial Court;
+- registration of the deed of incorporation with the Enterprise Court;

 - registration with the Crossroads Bank for Enterprises, VAT and social security at a Business-One-Stop Shop in order to obtain a company number;